bitsofcotton/p1/README.md

 2024/09/24 merge latest ddpmopt result, eliminate p1.cc.
 2024/09/25 elim dead code. update readme.
 2024/09/26 update lieonn so some rewrite is needed.
+2024/09/27 update lieonn so some rewrite is needed.